 If Pascal was right in that all of humanity’s problems can be traced to a lack of solitude, then a lot of solitude might be a good thing.
 What if a lot of solitude were combined with a lot of silence and a lot of simplicity?
 What then?

-Each of the 26 simple cottages or studios was equipped with a piano if it was to house a composer, north windows and an easel if awaiting a painter and tablets, typewriters and tables for writers.
+Each of the 26 simple studios was equipped with a piano if for a composer, north windows and an easel if awaiting a painter, and tablets, typewriters and tables for writers.
 Each cottage was heated for year-round use and a basket containing lunch was quietly delivered each day.
 The artists lived in a central residence hall with a library and met together for breakfast and dinner each day.

-For a small sample, Edward Arlington Robinson won a Pulitzer for poetry in 1922, 1925 and 1928; Willa Cather in 1923; Stephen Vincent Benet for John Brown’s Body in 1929; Thornton Wilder for The Bridge of San Luis Rey in 1928, Our Town in 1938 and The Skin of Our Teeth in 1943; and Aaron Copland for Appalachian Spring in 1945.
+For a small sample, Edward Arlington Robinson won a Pulitzer for poetry in 1922, 1925 and 1928; Willa Cather for One of Ours in 1923; Stephen Vincent Benet for John Brown’s Body in 1929; Thornton Wilder for The Bridge of San Luis Rey in 1928, Our Town in 1938 and The Skin of Our Teeth in 1943; and Aaron Copland for Appalachian Spring in 1945.